amalgam8/amalgam8/README.md

     +-------------+-----------------+-------------------+
     ```

-    Open http://${BOOKINFO_HOSTNAME}.mybluemix.net/productpage/productpage from your browser
+    Open the ${BOOKINFO_URL}/productpage/productpage from your browser and you should see the bookinfo application displayed.
-    and you should see the bookinfo application displayed.
+    (Replace BOOKINFO_URL with the value defined in [.bluemixrc file](bluemix/.bluemixrc))

 1. Now that the application is up and running, you can try out the other a8ctl commands as described in
     [test & deploy demo](https://github.com/amalgam8/examples/blob/master/demo-script.md)